jhrmnn/xml2struct/README.md

 This small mex function converts an XML file into a MATLAB structure.
-It can parse any general XML file and with a proper mark-up and strucure, It can additionally read general n-dimensional arrays.
+It can parse any general XML file and with a proper mark-up and structure, it can additionally read general *N*-dimensional arrays.

-For compilation of the C++ mex file, run `make BOOST=<path>` where `<path>` is a path to the Boost library include files.

-**TODO**: Remove Boost dependency.
-It's here because of a single string function and absolutely should be gone.
+To build the mex file, run `make`.
+A compiler supporting C++11 is required.

 To run a test and see how `test.xml` gets converted, run `make test`.
 It should output